 My PhD is from the University of California, Davis, in Civil and Environmental Engineering (Water Resources).
-I was also an NSF IGERT Trainee in the Responding to Rapid Environmental Change (REACH) IGERT.
+I was also an NSF IGERT Trainee in the Responding to Rapid Environmental Change (REACH) IGERT at UC DAVIS.
 My Master’s degree comes from George Mason University in Science and Technology Public Policy, and my Bachelor’s degree comes from the University of Hartford in Acoustical Engineering and Music.

 Some Past Affiliations